appfoundry/Reliant/SwiftDraft/Documentation/Design.md

 }
 ```

-Contexts simply adopt the `ReliantContext` protocol and implement the `createContext` method.
-In most cases it should simply defer to the context's initializer, e.g.:
+Contexts simply adopt the `ReliantContext` protocol and implement the `createContext()` method.
+In most cases it simply defers to the  initializer, e.g.:

 ```swift
 class SimpleValueContext : ReliantContext {